-The summers in India are at peaking and the next couple of weeks are just going to get hotter!
-The Air conditioner can save you only for so long, the best way to keep cool is by adding some chilled out recipes to your diet.
+The summers in India are peaking!
+The Air conditioner can save you only for so long, the best way to keep cool is by adding some chilled-out recipes to your diet.
 Take a look at these delicious soup, salad and starter recipes, which like revenge are best served cold!

 While a bowl of piping hot soup might be super comforting during the cold monsoons and winter months, but in summer they definitely don’t seem ideal.
 So we to share these super chilled out soup recipes which are perfect for summers.